Showing all 5 results

 “As far back as I can remember, I’ve always wanted to be a gangster.” — Henry Hill, Brooklyn, N.Y.
 1955.”

 Martin Scorsese’s “Goodfellas” is an iconic motion picture and a giant of the gangster genre that will stand the test of time for years and years to come.
-The movie poster imagery that accompanied the 1990 release was equally as striking.
-The central imagery of the three stars (De Niro, Pesci & Liotta) was used for the worldwide advertising campaign and those three characters are featured here, staring into the trunk of the car on this 2022 alternative movie poster by Florey and Matt Ferguson in one of the most memorable scenes from the movie as they get set to bury Billy Batts in the forest.
-A clever and eye-catching design this originally rolled (as issued) example displays & presents to excellent effect with beautiful dark colour tones and a red brake light that pops from the paper.
-Accompanied by a Certificate of Authenticity signed by both artists with a number (#20/200) matching that hand-written on the poster.
+Designed by Territory Studios advertising agency the movie poster imagery that accompanied the 2016 BFI release was equally as memorable.
+The imagery of the three stars (De Niro, Pesci & Liotta) accompanied by one of their key scenes makes for a stylish design with the red filter particularly effective.
+The BFI are renowned for producing excellent and ‘fresh’ poster designs for their limited run releases and this is considered one of the best.
+As with all BFI screenings they are very limited (sometimes only a single showing) with an incredibly small print run. making the posters very hard to come by.
+This originally rolled (as issued) example displays & presents to fine effect.
 Hugely desirable and a must have title for the serious poster collector or Goodfellas fan it represents a premium piece of quality collectable movie memorabilia.

 Trivia: The “How am I funny?” scene is based on something that actually happened to Joe Pesci.
 While working in a restaurant, a young Pesci apparently told a mobster that he was funny, a compliment that was met with a less-than-enthusiastic response.
 Pesci relayed the anecdote to Martin Scorsese, who decided to include it in the film.
 Scorsese didn’t include the scene in the shooting script, so that Pesci and Ray Liotta‘s interactions would elicit genuinely surprised reactions from the supporting cast.